UniLogin/UniLogin/universal-login-relayer/README.md

 # Relayer

-Relayer is a node.js server application, that allows interacting with blockchain without wallet.
+Relayer is a RESTful JSON RPC API server written in node.js and express.js, that allows interacting with wallet contract using meta-transactions.
 Relayer gets signed message and propagates it to the network.
 It pays for transactions and gets the refund from contracts.

 ## Documentation